 - Take advantage of the buyer’s market and offer a starting bid that is below the listed price, but still reasonable.

 - Don’t rush your decision.
 A narrow selection of houses doesn’t mean you need to compromise on the home of your dreams.
-If you can’t find a house that checks off all or most of the features on your list, wait it out a bit.
-Next season’s sellers will start listing their homes right after the Super Bowl, so be patient and hang tight until you find what you’re seeking.
+If you can’t find a house that checks off all or most of the features on your list, wait.
+Next season’s sellers will start listing their homes right after the Super Bowl.
+So, be patient and hang tight until you find what you’re looking for.